Home Health Sleep Apnea

 Diagnosis

 The gold standard for diagnosing sleep apnea is a sleep study.
 Patients will go to a special clinic that can monitor their breathing, brain function and muscle function while they sleep.
+Home sleep studies are also an option, and some doctors may recommend a home sleep study initially because it’s more cost effective and convenient.
+Often if a home study is positive, a study is recommended in a sleep lab.

 Before your medical provider will refer you to a sleep specialist or recommend a sleep study, they will examine you and ask you about your symptoms or any complications from untreated sleep apnea.